onderest/Car-Project/README.md

 ![alt text](https://github.com/onderest/Car-Project/blob/main/Fig2.png?raw=true)

-Fig.2 - Curcuit board for H bridge and Arduino.
+Fig.2 - Platform and Curcuit board for H bridge and Arduino.

 When the car was complete and ready for our first test, it worked, but not good...
 The servo was not working properly and jumping all over the place.
 This was due to two or three reasons, our code, and lack of current, and maybe that the Arduino was to slow to control everything at once.
 The servo was wired thru the Arduino but needed about 1A, nowhere near what the Arduino could output.
 Our solution was a 5V LDO directly from the battery to the Servo.
 The secound problem was with the code, this was harder and as time was running out and frustration getting higher, we descided to write an identicle code in C, and it worked perfectly!
 The problem was that Destructors in our C++ code was called during at times and we couldn't figure out why, nor could our teacher.